What is community supported agriculture?

 The heart of our CSA is a 26-week harvest season of over 200 varieties of vegetables, flowers, herbs, berries, preserve and specialty crops.
 From early June through Thanksgiving, members come to the farm on Tuesdays from 1pm to 6pm or on Saturdays from 9am-1pm to fill a large canvas tote with whatever they choose from rows of freshly harvested produce set out in our barn.
 Selection changes with the seasons and you decide what goes in your bag!

-Each week there are anywhere from 14 to 20 pre-harvested crops choose from: Crisp head lettuces and salad mixes; arugula, mustards, and chicories; spinach, kales, specialty Asian brassicas, dandelion greens; rainbow carrots, colorful beets, heirloom potatoes, succulent radishes and turnips; striped Armenian cucumbers, summer squash, a cornucopia of heirloom tomatoes, rich eggplants, and hot and sweet frying peppers; garlic, scallions, leeks, and specialty onions; robust heads of cauliflower, crisp kohlrabi, sweet broccolis, heirloom cabbages, Brussels sprouts, and cool fennel bulbs; juicy melons, mouth-watering strawberries, and crisp sugar snap peas; in the Fall, we enjoy rolling out a cast of heirloom winter squash varieties including pie-pumpkins and Jack-O-Lanterns, and we mill our own polenta and flour corn.
+Each week there are anywhere from 14 to 20 pre-harvested crops choose from: Crisp head lettuces and salad mixes; arugula, mustards, and chicories; spinach, kales, specialty Asian brassicas, dandelion greens; rainbow carrots, colorful beets, heirloom potatoes, succulent radishes and turnips; striped Armenian cucumbers, summer squash, a cornucopia of heirloom tomatoes, rich eggplants, and hot and sweet frying peppers; garlic, scallions, leeks, and specialty onions; robust heads of cauliflower, crisp kohlrabi, sweet broccolis, heirloom cabbages, Brussels sprouts, and cool fennel bulbs; juicy melons, ruby raspberries, mouth-watering strawberries, and crisp sugar snap peas; in the Fall, we enjoy rolling out a cast of heirloom winter squash varieties including pie-pumpkins and Jack-O-Lanterns, and we mill our own polenta and flour corn.
 You might even find some wild harvested natives in the mix — roasted Bay Laurel nuts anyone?

 Because we don’t ship our food you get it the same day it was harvested, for unparalleled freshness and nutrition.
 Our model also enables us to plant smaller batches of heirloom varieties selected for taste, beauty, and novelty rather than mass marketability.
 Even seasoned foodies will discover something new in the harvest.